Zettlr/zettlr-docs/docs/en/first-time-users/creating-files-and-folders.md

 ![create_file_input.png](../img/create_file_input.png)

+!!! tip

+	New folders can be created exactly the same way, and we recommend doing it this way.

 ## 2. Via the Menu or Shortcut

 Creating a file by choosing the menu item “File” → “New File…” or via the shortcut <kbd>Cmd/Ctrl</kbd>+<kbd>N</kbd> is the next-best option.
 This time, Zettlr will open a dialog that lets you pick both the location of your new file and a filename.